vinithmh/candidate_cv_matching_job_description/README.md

 ## Introduction

-The Job Matching System is an advanced Python-based project that leverages state-of-the-art Natural Language Processing (NLP) techniques to streamline the process of matching job descriptions with candidate resumes.
+The Resume Ranking System is an advanced Python-based project that leverages state-of-the-art Natural Language Processing (NLP) techniques to streamline the process of matching job descriptions with candidate resumes.
 This project showcases a rich set of skills and capabilities that make it a valuable tool for HR professionals and hiring managers seeking efficient and effective candidate screening.

 ## Purpose

-The primary purpose of the Job Matching System is to address the challenges faced during the hiring process, such as:
+The primary purpose of the Resume Ranking System is to address the challenges faced during the hiring process, such as:

 - Sorting through a large volume of resumes to identify suitable candidates.
 - Ensuring that candidate qualifications align with job requirements.